Pankaj20202024/Terribly_Tiny_Talse_Assignnet_12015448/README.md

 ## **EXPLANATION OF THE CODE**

 1. At first I have created the component folder inside the src folder .
-Inside the compoennt folder I have created two files ( i.e HistogramChart.js ,
+Inside the compoennt folder I have created two files ( i.e HistogramChart.js ,Histogram.module.css      ).
-   Histogram.module.css ).
 2. Here inside the HistogramChart.js I have written the code for creating the histogram by fetching the content form the link provided to me then I have plot the 20 most
-   occuring word over the histogram . and inside the Histogram.module.css I have written the css for HistogramChart.js file .
+   occuring word over the histogram , and inside the Histogram.module.css I have written the css for HistogramChart.js file .

 ## HistogramChart.js